Building AI agents sounds fun until you actually build one. Then a different set of problems shows up — ones nobody writes about.

 | Interconnected markdown + Obsidian | Starting point for most knowledge bases, scales further than expected |

-| “Librarian” agent over markdown | When you have a large PKM and want automated maintenance without RAG |
+| “Librarian” agent over markdown | Large PKM with automated maintenance, no RAG needed |

 | pgvector | Already have Postgres, want vector search without extra infrastructure |